2019 Monte Carlo Formula 2 round: Feature race

 The race has been red-flagged midway-through on lap 20 after a collision between Mick Schumacher and Tatiana Calderón on Rascasse.
 As a result, everyone down between Calderón in ninth and Raghunathan in nineteenth was stuck behind the incident.
-That bizzarely meant that the entire top eight gained a lap on the rest of the field, although they would all have to serve their mandatory stop after the race restarted.
+That bizarrely meant that the entire top eight gained a lap on the rest of the field, although they would all have to serve their mandatory stop after the race restarted.